 So we finally have it, Reputation, after waiting since the MTV Video Music Awards last August: Taylor Swift’s sixth album, a 55-minute oleo of fifteen tracks on the theme of a young woman’s broken, broken heart.
 We won’t comment on the songs, which make us nostalgic for 1989, but once again on the marketing.

-Yes, Tay has the year’s most successful record, and is launching what will obviously be 2018’s most successful stadium tour, at a time when her personal popularity may be drifting.
-Our friends at market research firm CivicScience shared this disturbing image with us recently:
+Yes, Tay had the year’s most successful record, and has launched what will obviously be this year’s most successful stadium tour, at a time when her personal popularity may be drifting.
+Our friends at market research firm CivicScience shared this disturbing image with us:

 What We Talk About When We Talk About Tay